RichardYan6626/Pdf-QA/README.md

 # PDF Question Answering App

-This application allows you to upload PDFs and ask questions about their content using GPT-4.
+This application allows you to ask questions about you PDFs using GPT-4.
-Notice: When working with PDF of hundreds of pages, the upload will take a few minutes, but the retrieval time
+Notice: When working with PDF of hundreds of pages, the upload will take a little bit longer, but the retrieval time
         does not change much.
+The vectorstore is created on local disk and clear after the session ends

 ## Prerequisites
 - Docker